 COVID-19 is giving us a unique and unprecedented opportunity to lead.
-For many years, we have, in a sense, had a leadership vacuum as the economy allowed us to be swept along by its prosperity.
+We have had a leadership vacuum as the economy allowed us to be swept along by its prosperity.

 Everything you have learned, every trial you have survived, every conflict you have worked through – it’s all been in preparation for now.

-Your resilience will be tested.
+One’s resilience will be tested.
 This picture depicts it well.
-The tree, due to sustaining years and years of trial, is strong enough to stand the test of drought, soil erosion, and extreme temperature swings.
-Conditioned, but not hardened mind you, the tree stands firm and strong even in what seems like impossible circumstances.
+The tree is strong enough to stand the test of drought, soil erosion, and extreme temperature swings, due to sustaining years of trial.
+The conditioned (not hardened) tree stands firm and strong even in what seems like impossible circumstances.

 That tree can be you.